liangk/code-evolution-lab/README.md

    - Reduce `EVO_MAX_GENERATIONS` for quicker convergence
    - Increase both for better solution quality

-3. **Database**: SQLite is used for simplicity.
+3. **Database**: PostgreSQL is used with Prisma ORM.
 For production:
-   - Consider PostgreSQL for better concurrency
+   - The current setup is production-ready with PostgreSQL
-   - Add indexes for frequently queried fields
+   - Add indexes for frequently queried fields in prisma/schema.prisma
-   - Implement connection pooling
+   - Consider connection pooling with PgBouncer for high traffic
+   - Monitor database performance and optimize queries

 ## Contributing